cositools/cosi-data-challenge-1/README.md

 <img width="482" alt="Screen Shot 2022-10-16 at 11 08 00 PM" src="https://user-images.githubusercontent.com/33991471/196080950-0a042af0-0bd8-4360-9f7f-898edcd81ee1.png">

 Since the response is non-invertible, we must use iterative deconvolutions to arrive at the sky distribution.
-In cosipy-classic, we will introduce you to a modified Richardson-Lucy algorithm, which is a special case of the expectation maximization algorithm developed for COMPTEL’s images of diffuse gamma-ray emission ([Knödlseder et al. 1999](https://ui.adsabs.harvard.edu/abs/1999A%26A...345..813K/abstract)).
+In COSIpy-classic, we will introduce you to a modified Richardson-Lucy algorithm, which is a special case of the expectation maximization algorithm developed for COMPTEL’s images of diffuse gamma-ray emission ([Knödlseder et al. 1999](https://ui.adsabs.harvard.edu/abs/1999A%26A...345..813K/abstract)).
 The Richardson-Lucy algorithm starts from an initial image, and iteratively compares the data in the CDS to the sky distribution convolved with the transpose of the response matrix R:

 <img width="257" alt="Screen Shot 2022-10-16 at 11 08 28 PM" src="https://user-images.githubusercontent.com/33991471/196080993-a258bd27-9df9-4996-924c-ec3bc7222aa8.png">